-Jeanine Grasmeijer (1993) was born in Emmen, the Netherlands and moved to Hengelo Gld. when she was 7 years old.
-In both places she joined the swim club to practice her love for swimming and being in the water.
-After finishing high school at age 18 she left home to go backpacking in Thailand, where after months of travelling she came across a specialized freediving school in Ko Tao.
-Natural relaxation and a big lung capacity made her an unusual talent in freediving.
-Within 2 months of training Jeanine could hold her breath for over 7 minutes, a skill that was thought to be exclusive to the top 10 freediving women of the world.
-In the summer of 2012, hardly 6 months after she started freediving, she entered her first competition and broke two Dutch freediving records: Free Immersion with -67 meters and Static with 6 minutes and 31 seconds.
+Jeanine Grasmeijer (1993) was born in Emmen, the Netherlands, and grew up in de Achterhoek.
+She joined the swim club as a young girl and early on learned the joy of swimming and being in the water.
+Being a very studious girl and reluctant to take part in competitions, she never swam competitively but always for her enjoyment.
+After high school she left to go backpacking in South East Asia and came across a specialized freediving school in Koh Tao, Thailand.
+Drawn to the idea of learning to hold her breath and being able to stay under water for longer, she signed up for a freediving lesson.
+Within two months of training Jeanine could hold her breath over 7 minutes, a skill that was thought to be exclusive to the top 10 freediving women in the world.
+In the summer of ’12, hardly 6 months after she started freediving, she entered her first competition and broke two Dutch records: Free Immersion with -67 meters and Static with 6 minutes and 31 seconds.

-Over 2014 Jeanine continued to do small pool competitions, earning several medals and improving her own national records.
-In the summer of 2015 she returned to the depths and fulfilled her dream of becoming the World Champion in Free immersion with a dive to -82 meters One month later she also the female winner of the Big Blue World Cup in la Paz, Mexico, with good overall performances in all 3 depth disciplines.
+In the summer of ’15 she returned to the deep to fulfill her dream of becoming world champion Free immersion at the AIDA Depth World Championships in Cyprus, at which she succeeded with a dive to -82 meters.
+One month later she also became the female winner of the Big Blue World Cup in la Paz, Mexico with good overall performances in all 3 depth disciplines.

 Free Immersion 92 m (Video) – World record